-a.
+- a.
 Robots must be placed on the field promptly.
-Repeated failure to do so could result in a Violation of <G1> and/or removal of the Robot from the current Match at the Head Referee's discretion.
+Repeated failure to do so could result in a Violation of <G1> and/or removal of the Robot from the current Match at the Head Referee's discretion. - b.
+If a Robot is not placed on the Field prior to the start of a Match, it cannot be placed on the Field during that Match.